Askari: History

 Many of the Askaris in Eritrea were drawn from local Nilotic populations, including Hamid Idris Awate, who reputedly had some Nara ancestry.

-Of these troops, the first Eritrean battalions were raised in 1888 from Muslim and Christian volunteers, replacing an earlier Bashi-bazouk corps of irregulars.
+The first Eritrean battalions, the I, II, III and IV, were raised in 1888 from Muslim and Christian volunteers, replacing an earlier Bashi-bazouk corps of irregulars.
 The four Indigeni battalions in existence by 1891 were incorporated into the Royal Corps of Colonial Troops that year.
-Expanded to eight battalions, the Eritrean ascaris fought with distinction at Serobeti, Agordat, Kassala, Coatit and Adwa and subsequently served in Libya and Ethiopia.
+The original four were expanded to eight battalions, adding V, VI, VII and VIII, in 1895/9.
+The Eritrean ascaris fought with distinction at Serobeti, Agordat, Kassala, Coatit and Adwa and subsequently served in Libya and Ethiopia.

 Out of a total of 256,000 Italian troops serving in Italian East Africa in 1940, about 182,000 were recruited from Eritrea, Somalia and the recently occupied (1935–36) Ethiopia.
 When in January 1941, Allied forces invaded Ethiopia in January 1941, most of the locally recruited ascaris deserted.
 The majority of the Eritrean Ascaris remained loyal until the Italian surrender four months later.